nirgn975/portfolio/content/posts/2020/open-source-intelligence.md

 We can see words in Indonesian, his name (Dian Wahyudi), and his phone number that also in his Facebook profile, so the domain was his in this date.
 We can see a physical address (street: `Kutajaya no.15 Rt.03 Rw.01`, city: `bogor`, state: `Jawa Barat`, zip: `16131`), and a new email (`diansoft1711@gmail.com`).

 Before we continue digging with our new findings, let's keep looking in our Google search for `slikeye.com`.
 There was nothing more in there expect from the fourth result, it was his [Twitter profile](https://twitter.com/dianwhyd).
 It doesn't look like much, he upload more photos and talk more in his Facebook profile (he also abandoned Twitter in 2017).
-But a quick scroll through is tweets with pictures shows a tweet from 2014 with a Facebook login that says "fb maintenance", and the start of his email is the `input` field.
+But a quick scroll through his tweets with pictures shows a tweet from 2014 with a Facebook login that says "fb maintenance", and the start of his email is the `input` field.
 It says `slikeye` so it's probably `slikeye1711@gmail.com`.

 It's time to do a *"Forget Password"* on Facebook with his email.
 It's got us his last 2 digits in his phone number, and they're the same as the phone number in his Facebook profile and his 2017 WHOIS record for `slikeye.com`, so we know it's probably his real and private phone number (also, a *"Forget Password"* in Twitter, for the same email, get us the same 2 last digits).